 Public transport can be a convenient and economical alternative to taxis.
 Some spots, such as Mexico City, also use subway coaches and buses exclusively for women during peak hours.
 Mexico City also has a system of officially registered tourist taxis.

-On her own trips, remembered at least two countries in which she feared to take a taxi by accident.
+On her own trips, remembered at least two countries in which she feared taking a taxi by accident.
 “In both countries, the hotel concierge made recommendations of two companies,” said Avery.

 Myth 5: Travel insurance is never worth it